BloodyRain2k/szurubooru/README.md

 its roots in Polish language and has onomatopeic meaning of scraping or scrubbing](https://sjp.pwn.pl/sjp/;2527372).
 It is pronounced as *shoorubooru*.

+# Warning
+This fork will likely diverge drastically from the upstream as I'm just using it as a starting point for my own version.
+Pull any changes at your own risk.

 ## Features

 - Post content: images (JPG, PNG, GIF, animated GIF), videos (MP4, WEBM), Flash animations